Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Visit Temecula Seasonally

-During the peak of summer, Temecula can get an unbearable 100 degrees outside.
-The most enjoyable weather is during the changing fall leaves, and in spring/early summer there are a ton of seasonal activities including blueberry and orange picking and pumpkin patches.
+Temecula can get an unbearable 100 degrees in the peak of summer.
+The most enjoyable time to visit this part of California is during the fall, and in spring or early summer, when there are a ton of seasonal activities.
+Come for the wine tasting, but you can also go blueberry and orange picking, and have fun on the pumpkin patches!

 FAQs About Where to Stay in Temecula